We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 REAR DRIVEN CROSS TRAINERS

 Rear driven cross trainers have the flywheel at the back of the machine and allow your feet to move in an elliptical motion.
 This movement mimics natural running and walking styles.
 Rear driven cross trainers also often provide a smoother motion.
-All JTX Fitness cross trainers are rear driven because we believe this provides the best full-body workout.

 FRONT DRIVEN CROSS TRAINERS